MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/compose-send-email-copilot.md

 1. Enter a statement to refine the suggested content in the **Describe the changes you want** textbox.
 For example: Make it formal, make it shorter, or suggest a meeting next week.
 1. Press **Enter**.
-1. Review the suggested content and select **Copy to email** to past the content in the email body.
+1. Review the suggested content and select **Copy to email** to paste the content in the email body.

 **To generate different suggestion based on the statement**:

 1. Select **Try again**.
     New content is generated based on the statement.
-1. Review the suggested content and select **Copy to email** to past the content in the email body.
+1. Review the suggested content and select **Copy to email** to paste the content in the email body.

 > [!NOTE]
 > To restore the content to the previous version, select the undo (:::image type="content" source="media/undo-icon.png" alt-text="Image of the undo icon.":::) icon beside **Try again**.